savob/savobajic.ca/content/projects/academic/rescue.md

 Unlike in contest 1, we didn't have to prepare the majority of the exploration algorithm.
 We instead primarily used the available *Explore* class in ROS to handle automated exploration.
 Simply calling `Explore.start()` and `Explore.stop()` were sufficient to run the exploration.

 This exploration algorithm was built upon *gmapping*'s provided map of the world.
 We were used a "greedy" frontier-based exploration algorithm, where the robot takes the average location of all the frontiers (divisions between explored and unexplored areas, that are not obstacles) in its vicinity and heads to that average.
-This cycle is repeated again and again, even as the robot moves to make a constantly shifting taget to reach.
+This cycle is repeated again and again, even as the robot moves to make a constantly shifting target to reach.

 {{< fig src="/images/rescue-partial-exploration.png" caption="Robot exploring the world.
 Current path is illustrated in red." >}}